sibilsubramanian/js-concepts/README.md

 ### Variable Shadowing

-Variable shadowing occues when a variable declared within a certain scope has the same name as a variable declared in an outer scope.
+Variable shadowing occurs when a variable declared within a certain scope has the same name as a variable declared in an outer scope.

 ```javascript
 let num = 10;